-Professors Bennoune and Dodge appointed to endowed chairs at UC Davis Law
+Professors Bennoune, Bhagwat and Dodge appointed to endowed chairs at UC Davis Law

-UC Davis School of Law is pleased to announce that Professors Karima Bennoune and William S. Dodge, distinguished scholars in international human rights and business law, respectively, have received endowed chairs.
+UC Davis School of Law is pleased to announce that Professors Karima Bennoune, Ashutosh Bhagwat, and William S. Dodge, distinguished scholars in international human rights, constitutional law and business law, respectively, have received endowed chairs.

-“We are fortunate to have scholars on our faculty of the caliber of Professors Dodge and Bennoune,” Dean Kevin R. Johnson said.
-“The two chairs recognize their scholarly, teaching and service excellence.
+“We are fortunate to have scholars on our faculty of the caliber of Professors Dodge, Bennoune and Bhagwat,” Dean Kevin R. Johnson said.
+“The chairs recognize their scholarly, teaching and service excellence.
 We all are indebted to the donors who made these chairs possible.”

 Homer G. Angelo and Ann Berryhill Endowed Chair